Find a Meeting Near You Phone icon 800-643-9618

 • Waiting an hour or more to use weed after drinking alcohol

-• Using low concentration forms of cannabis
+• Using low-concentration forms of cannabis

 • Using cannabis strains you are familiar with and know the effects of on your body

-• Drinking moderately by limiting yourself to one standard drink per hour and avoiding shots and drinking games
+• Drinking moderately by limiting yourself to one standard drink per hour

-• Following the instructions of your prescribing doctor if you take medical marijuana
+• Following the instructions of your prescribing doctor, if you take medical marijuana

 Know How to Recognize an Emergency